gamrguy/ItemCustomizer/README.md

 These are:
 - `Call(“GetItemShader”, Item item)`: returns an `int`, the shader ID of the given item
 - `Call(“SetItemShader”, Item item, int shaderID)`: sets the item’s shader ID to the one given
-- `Call(“GetProjShader”, Projectile pro)`: returns an `int`, the shader ID of the given projectile
+- `Call(“GetProjShader”, Projectile proj)`: returns an `int`, the shader ID of the given projectile
-- `Call(“SetProjShader”, Projectile pro, int shaderID)`: sets the projectile’s shader ID to the one given
+- `Call(“SetProjShader”, Projectile proj, int shaderID)`: sets the projectile’s shader ID to the one given